sigmacomputing/sigmaquickstarts/site/sigmaguides/src/fundamentals_6_administration/fundamentals_6_administration.md

 We will first cover how to access the administrative ("admin") areas of Sigma and then list and describe each of the available options.

 <aside class="negative">
 <strong>NOTE:</strong><br> The admin area of Sigma requires a user to have an account type permission of "Admin".
-Users who do not have this permission will not be able to any administrative function and the option is not displayed on the interface to them.
+Users who do not have this permission will not be able to access any administrative function and the option is not displayed on the interface either.
 </aside>

 Admin users can access the admin page one of two ways as shown: